jongio/azidext/README.md

 ### default_azure_mgmt_credential.py

 The `DefaultAzureMgmtCredential` class provides a simple bridge to use `DefaultAzureCredential` from `Azure.Identity` SDKs.
-This is a convenient mechanism to authenticate all fluent Azure Management Resources and a some data plane SDKs that use `ServiceClientCredential` family of credentials.
+This is a convenient mechanism to authenticate all Azure Management Resources and a some data plane SDKs that use `ServiceClientCredential` family of credentials.

-To use this type, just copy `default_azure_mgmt_credential.py` file located in `python/JonGallantAzureIdentityExtensions`directory into your application and make necessary package name updates.
+To use this type, just copy `default_azure_mgmt_credential.py` file located in `python`directory into your application and make necessary package name updates.

 After you have created this type, you can reference it in your code as shown below: